charlottesarter/moneytor/README.md

 #### What we did not manage to do

 - Update or delete existing data: for now, you can only add a transaction
-- One transaction file per user: it was really long to create a transaction file with sample data, so we did only one transaction file that we are using for all of the users
+- One transaction file per user: it took really long to create a transaction file with sample data, so we did only one transaction file that we are using for all of the users
-> If you logg in as a different user, it will only change the preferred currency but not the displayed data.
+> If you log in as a different user, it will only change the preferred currency but not the displayed data.
 Due to time constraints, we have decided to leave it at that, as we are mainly focuesed on **demonstrating the features** of our program.

 > Our only issue was a **lack of time** ⌛